 Tips for Planning Around a Busy Time at Universal Orlando

-- Like we mentioned before, we’d recommend avoiding weekends, as the parks are more likely to reach capacity on Saturdays and Sundays versus visiting during the middle of the week.
+- As we mentioned before, we’d recommend avoiding weekends, as the parks are more likely to reach capacity on Saturdays and Sundays versus visiting during the middle of the week.

 - Consider staying at one of the Universal Orlando hotels.
 If you’re able to spend the night before, not only will you be well-rested, but you’ll be super close to the parks, which is a big advantage when you’re aiming to arrive early.
 You’ll also have the Early Park Admission benefit, which will allow you to enter one of the parks an hour before the scheduled opening time.
 If you’re staying at a Universal Premier hotel, you’ll also receive free Universal Express Unlimited passes.

 - If you’re not staying at a Universal Premier hotel, then consider purchasing Universal Express passes.
 You’ll still have to wait in the Express lines, but the wait times will be considerably shorter.
-For example, you might wait 45 minutes instead of 90 minutes in the regular standby line.
+For example, we just recently rode The Incredible Hulk Coaster and used the Express queue where we ended up waiting less than 10 minutes ... whereas the standby queue hit a two-hour wait.

 - Before you arrive at the parks, download the official Universal Orlando Resort app and our Orlando Planning app.
 The Universal Orlando app holds a lot of handy information, and you will be able to access mobile food ordering and the Virtual Line Experience for select rides.
 Our Orlando Planning app includes our Crowd Calendar, preset and customized park plans, interactive maps, wait times and information about rides and restaurants — all hopful tools!